 Contact us with the relevant details and we will advise you how best to proceed.
 In certain instances we may have to refer you directly to the registrars.

 I have been sent a small estates indemnity form, and the registrars have specified a charge for this to be completed.
 Who pays this?

 We are happy to cover the cost of the small estates indemnity, providing the value of the shares outweighs the charges.

 Why have you requested a National Insurance Number for the deceased?

 We do not require a National Insurance Number to transfer all shares, however if we have requested a National Insurance Number it is because we need to include this information to complete the donation to ShareGift.
 This follows recent regulatory changes by the Financial Conducts Authority in the UK.
 You can find more information about these regulations here.

 These shares are registered overseas.
 Can they still be donated?

 If the death has not been registered you will need to contact the registrars overseas in order do so.
-We suggest that you contact us in the first instance as there are some foreign shares that we can only accept if you arrange the transfer yourself.
+We suggest that you contact us in the first instance as there are some foreign shares that we cannot accept or can only accept if you arrange the transfer yourself.